 Admission authorities must not refuse a service child a place because the family does not currently live in the area, or reserve blocks of places for these children.

 Therefore, where places in the year group are available at the preferred school, it is expected that places will be allocated in advance.

-However, this does not necessarily guarantee a place at the preferred school if the year group is already up to the published admission number (PAN).
+However, this does not necessarily guarantee a place at the preferred school if the year group has reached the published admission number (PAN).

 The operation of the waiting list is not on a 'first come, first served' basis.
 When a place becomes available at a school, if there is only one child on the waiting list, the child will be offered the place.
 If, however, there are two or more children on the waiting list when a place becomes available, then the children will be ranked according to the school's oversubscription criteria.

-Documentary evidence to verify your address, eg Child Benefit letter or Tax Credit letter is normally acceptable, along with a copy of your new rental agreement or an exchange of contracts letter.
+Documentary evidence to verify your address, such as a Child Benefit letter or Tax Credit letter, is normally acceptable, along with a copy of your new rental agreement or an exchange of contracts letter.